oasisprotocol/oasis-sdk/client-sdk/ts-web/core/README.md

 `try ... catch` block around calls known to return `nil`.
 1. Empty structures are deserialized into an empty `Map`, due to a limitation in the heuristic that converts structures to objets.
+1. Go prefers to use `nil` instead of some empty values and to serialize them as `null` or missing structure fields.
+This behavior is not modeled in this library's type system.